-- 5. The unit that represents the area under a velocity-time graph is

-- (a) m.

-- (b) m.

-- (c) m/s.
+(a) m. (b) m2. (c) m/s. (d) m/s 2

-- (d) $m/s^2$ .

 - Ans.
 We have studied that the area under a velocitytime graph is the displacement.
 The unit of displacement is metre.
-Therefore, the correct answer is (a).

-- 6. The figure below shows a distance-time graph for an object moving in a fixed direction.
+Therefore, the correct answer is (a). - 6.
+The figure below shows a distance-time graph for an object moving in a fixed direction.
 We can say that the object

 - (a) is moving with a constant velocity.

 - (b) is moving with a variable velocity.

 - (c) is moving with a constant acceleration.

-- (d) is at rest.
+(d) is at rest.

 - Ans.
 The slope of the distance time graph represents the speed (or, in this case, velocity).
-Since the slope is constant, the correct answer is (a).
+Since the slope is constant, the correct answer is (a). - 7.
+Which velocity-time graph shows a period of acceleration in the motion?

-- 7. What property of an object is described by the slope of a distance-time graph? - Ans.
-The property of an object described by the slope of a distance-time graph is speed. - 8.
+- 8. What property of an object is described by the slope of a distance-time graph? - Ans.
+The property of an object described by the slope of a distance-time graph is speed. - 9.
 Name the property which is measured by the area under the velocity-time graph. - Ans.
-The property measured by the area under the velocity-time graph is displacement. - 9.
+The property measured by the area under the velocity-time graph is displacement. - 10.
 Draw the velocity-time graph for an object in motion with uniform acceleration.
-The object starts moving from rest. - Ans.
+The object starts moving from rest.

+Ans.
 Given below is the velocity-time graph for an object in motion with uniform acceleration.